Mis establos!!!

 I might have sucked all the fun out of this post by itemising everything but it was getting a bit chaotic ;)

-Currently I am using Google Realtime to find any tweet posted within the last year and SearchHash and / or Twilert to trap hashtagged event tweets.
+Currently I use SearchHash, Epilogger, Chirpstory, Storify and / or Twilert to trap hashtagged event tweets.
 I’m also using Storify for small events because the interface is so good and it lets you contextualise things.
-But Chirpstory is very good as a quick trapping tool too, for smaller numbers of tweets.
+But Chirpstory is very good as a quick trapping tool too, for larger numbers of tweets - last time I looked you can grab 20 tweets at a time with Storify and 50 at a time with Chirpstory.

 • Bing site search – assume same as Google, not tried.